JMbarek/Adventure/README.md

 - to run the project :
       - cd  Adventure
       - java  -cp  target/classes  Controller.Runner  input/map.xml  input/config1.txt  output/route.xml
-- to run the unit tests:
+- to run the unit tests(unit tests will be through Maven run):
       - cd  Adventure
+      - mvn test

-      - mvn test (unit tests will be by Maven run) and the output should be like in below:
+      - The output should be like in below:

  ```
 -------------------------------------------------------